FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/homepage4.png" alt="How our home page will look." class="img-fluid" figure=false %}

-In the secretbirthdaysapp directory create a folder called templates, and a folder called secretbirthdaysapp inside that (this is a Django convention to stop templates with the same name in different apps conflicting.
+In the `secretbirthdaysapp` directory create a folder called `templates`, and a folder called `secretbirthdaysapp` inside that.
+This is a Django convention to stop templates with the same name in different apps conflicting.

-Now create the file `secretbirthdaysapp/tempaltes/secretbirthdaysapp/home.html` and add the following code.
+Now create the file `secretbirthdaysapp/templates/secretbirthdaysapp/home.html` and add the following code.

 ```html
 <html>